 Homocysteine is an amino acid (a building block of protein) that is produced in the body.

 How is a high homocysteine level harmful?

 High homocysteine levels in the blood can damage the lining of the arteries.
-In addition, high homocysteine levels may make blood clot more easily than it should.
+High levels may also make the blood clot more easily than it should.
 This can increase the risk of blood vessel blockages.
 A clot inside your blood vessel is called a thrombus.
-A thrombus can travel in the bloodstream and get stuck in your lungs (called a pulmonary embolism), in your brain (which can cause a stroke) or in your heart (which can cause a heart attack.)
-People who have very high levels of homocysteine are at an increased risk for coronary artery disease.
+A thrombus can travel in the bloodstream.
+From there, it can get stuck in your:

 What causes a high homocysteine level?

 Homocysteine is normally changed into other amino acids for use by the body.
-If your homocysteine level is too high, you may not be getting enough B vitamins to help your body use the homocysteine.
+Vitamin B helps your body use the homocysteine.
+If your homocysteine level is too high, you may not be getting enough B vitamins.

 How is the homocysteine level measured?

 Homocysteine is measured using a simple blood test.
 You don’t have to prepare in any special way for the blood test.